playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 > Author's note:
 >
 > While there are plenty of ways to find the binary representation of a decimal number, this example uses a "greedy" algorithm.
-I find this algorithm to flow the best with learning of the binary number system, but it's not the only way (or even the best way, oftentimes).
+I find this algorithm to flow the best with learning the binary number system, but it's not the only way (or even the best way, oftentimes).

 # Hexadecimal {#hexadecimal}